-> You eat organic foods to avoid many of the chemicals in commercial foods.
-Now you can do the same for your skin.
-This is important because what you apply to your skin invariably winds up in your blood.
+You eat organic foods to avoid many of the chemicals in commercial foods.
+Now, you can do the same for your skin.
+This is important because what you apply to your skin invariably winds up in your bloodstream.

-> There is a specific process – and a price tag – to becoming certified.
+There is a specific process – and a price tag – to becoming certified.

 Set standards must be met and extensive paperwork filed to verify that those standards are met.
 Certifying agents then review applications for certification eligibility.